 Natural Gas Price Prediction – Prices Rise Ahead of Inventory Report

-On Monday, natural gas prices rise, slipped and tested support near and upward sloping trend line near 4.75.
-Resistance is seen near the 10-day moving average at 4.95.
-The 10-day moving average has crossed below the 50-day moving average, which means a short-term downtrend is in place.
-Short-term momentum has turned negative as the fast stochastic generated a crossover sell signal.
-Medium-term momentum is negative as the MACD (moving average convergence divergence) histogram prints in negative territory with a downward sloping trajectory which points to lower prices.
+Natural gas prices moved higher on Wednesday after bouncing at support and rebounding into the close.
+Support is seen near the 50-day moving average near 4.90.
+Resistance is seen near the 10-day moving average at 5.40.
+Prices are oversold.
+The fast stochastic is printing a reading of 20, at the oversold trigger level of 20.
+Short-term momentum has turned positive as the fast stochastic generated a crossover buy signal in oversold territory.
+Medium-term momentum has turned negative as the MACD (moving average convergence divergence) histogram prints in the red with a downward sloping trajectory which points to lower prices.

 The EIA reports in their International Energy Outlook 2021 that non-OECD countries in Asia will collectively become the largest natural gas importers by 2050.
 In 2020, the countries of OECD Europe were collectively the largest importers of natural gas, followed by Japan and South Korea combined, and then non-OECD Asia, which includes China and India.